 CBD binds to receptors in the brain and it is thought to inhibit the endocannabinoid system which has receptors throughout the brain and body.
 The endocannabinoid system has multiple functions including the regulation of mood, appetite, memory, and pain sensation.
 CBD binds to serotonin and adenosine receptors which influence pain perception and inflammation.
 Unlike, Marijuana, CBD doesn’t connect to CB1 and CB2 receptors in the brain which in basic terms implies that in spite of the fact that CBD acts like a drug it doesn’t cause the same “high” state-associated with drug use.

-CBD oil has also been shown improvements in curing mental health disorders such as ADHD and Autism.
-When taken in its purest form, it can treat general anxiety disorder, panic attacks, PTSD, and OCD as well.
+CBD oil has also been shown to improve in curing mental health disorders such as ADHD and Autism.
+When taken in its purest form, it can treat generalized anxiety disorder, panic attacks, PTSD, and OCD as well.

 CBD For Drug Addiction

 CBD is one of the hundreds of active compounds found in the plant Cannabis Sativa.
 Unlike THC, CBD doesn’t have intoxicating properties, yet it offers a range of possible health benefits including stress relief, antioxidant, and anti-inflammatory effects.
 This complex framework involves a series of receptors known as the CB1 and CB2 receptors, along with chemicals called Endocannabinoids.